Alabama Slip and Fall Attorneys Helping Answer Your Questions After an Accident

 What may initially seem to be a simple slip, trip, or fall could end up causing devastating and life-changing injuries for victims.
 Premises liability is a key area of law that has the potential to affect us all and is a major factor in attaining justice.

-Here at Pharr & Goree Injury Attorneys, we have assisted slip and trip victims across Alabama, and our experienced team will work hard to help ensure that your case enjoys the desired outcome.
+Here at Pharr & Associates Injury Attorneys, we have assisted slip and trip victims across Alabama, and our experienced team will work hard to help ensure that your case enjoys the desired outcome.

 What is Premises Liability?

 Premises liability refers to the property owner’s responsibility for any damages which arise as a result of an injury to someone visiting the property, such as a slip or fall.
 The concept is often found in personal injury cases where the injury was the result of unsafe conditions or defective equipment on someone’s property.

 This principal revolves largely around the duty of care placed on the owner and is dependent mainly on the type of visitor present on the property at the time of the accident.
 To prove that they are the victim in a premises liability case, the plaintiff must be able to prove the property owner’s negligence with regards to the ownership or maintenance of the property and determine that this negligence caused the injury.

 As a general rule, any evidence that the property owner failed to use reasonable care in connection with the property will count as negligence.

 The nature of the relationship between the property owner and victim, and the subsequent duty of care, has a large bearing on the outcome of the case and the availability of damages or compensation.
 There are three types of visitors: